 20. Invoicing and Payment.

 20(a) ENRON shall render to TELESIS (by regular mail, facsimile, electronic mail or other acceptable means) an invoice for each Billing Cycle of the Contract Term (“ENRON’s Invoice”) setting forth the charges due to ENRON under this Agreement.
 ENRON shall calculate the charges based upon actual consumption data provided by the applicable Utilities, or estimated data if such actual consumption data is not available.
 Upon receipt of actual consumption data, ENRON shall reconcile its calculations, and credit or debit TELESIS’ account accordingly.
 ENRON’s Invoice shall set forth all monthly charges for each Facility for the applicable Billing Cycle in sufficient detail to facilitate an audit of those charges for each Facility, including but not limited to Utility charges, Metered Power charges, competition transition charges, and Taxes.
 [Notwithstanding the above, both Parties will endeavor to develop a mutually agreeable process and implementation schedule for a mutually acceptable Electronic Data Interchange (“EDI”) invoicing and payment system.
 The Parties shall use their best reasonable efforts to implement such EDI system within ninety (90) days of ENRON’s receipt of reasonable EDI system specifications provided by TELESIS.
 Each Party shall bear its own costs and expenses in connection with the development of such EDI system.
-SBC wants to delete] [MCC—thought we wanted EDI invoicing? facilities the 5 day/15 day turnaround?]
+SBC wants to delete] [Enron to confirm whether EDI is in place now]

-20(b) TELESIS shall pay ENRON’s Invoice via Electronic Fund Transfer within thirty (30)[Enron to confirm] days of receipt of the same.
+20(b) TELESIS shall pay ENRON’s Invoice via Electronic Fund Transfer within thirty (30) days of receipt of the same.

 20(c) ENRON shall pay all Utility Invoices to the applicable Utility and all Taxes to the appropriate Taxing authority in a timely manner.
-Provided that TELESIS has timely paid ENRON’s Invoice [MCC—of all undisputed charges], ENRON shall be responsible for and indemnify TELESIS against all charges and/or penalties resulting from failure by ENRON to timely pay Utility Charges and/or Taxes.
+Provided that TELESIS has timely paid ENRON’s Invoice, ENRON shall be responsible for and indemnify TELESIS against all charges and/or penalties resulting from failure by ENRON to timely pay Utility Charges and/or Taxes.

 20(d) ENRON’s Invoices received by TELESIS more than sixty (60) days following the applicable Billing Cycle are untimely, and TELESIS may deduct up to one thousand dollars ($1,000.00), but no more than the amount of ENRON’s Invoice, to cover its costs for extra efforts required to process ENRON’s Invoices that are late, unless such delay is (i) caused by TELESIS, (ii) caused by the applicable Utility or the process of resolving a good faith dispute over a Utility invoice, or (iii) due to causes beyond ENRON’s control.